 For more information about how we protect your data within your venue, please see our Service Level Agreement clause about backups.

-Kobas Cloud runs on Amazon Web Services (AWS).
+Kobas Cloud runs on Amazon Web Services (AWS) in the eu-west-1 (Ireland) and eu-west-2 (London) regions.
 We’re in good company.
 AWS is of course ISO 27001 compliant.
-Kobas Cloud uses AWS automated data backup features.
+Kobas Cloud uses AWS automated data backup, web application firewall, vulnerability management, DDoS protection and intelligent threat detection features.
 Data is encrypted at rest and in transit.
+Multiple availability zone failover is in use for both database and compute services.

 Recovery Objectives (RPO / RTO)